Examining AGN UV/optical Variability Beyond the Simple Damped Random Walk: Best-fit DHO Parameters

 \subsection{The Distribution of DHO Parameters and The Identification of Bad Fits}

 Just because a fit is robust (in that it does not change across multiple independent runs) does not mean that it is accurate and precise.
-We identified two main ``dead zones" in the DHO parameter space that are potential hosts of bad DHO fits, these are MAP fits that are catastrophic failures potentially as a result of insufficient temporal sampling or large photometric uncertainty.
-DHO fits that end up in those regions, as listed below, were flagged as bad and removed from our sample: \begin{enumerate} \item DHO fits corresponding to timescales (see Section~\ref{subsec:dho}) that are either longer than the span of the light curve (\maxdt) or shorter than one half the minimum separation between any two observations (\mindt). \item DHO fits with log($\xi$) -- log($\omega_{0}$) $>$ 1; for those objects, the daily observing cadence exhibits a stronger signal than the intrinsic timescales (see Figure~\ref{fig:fits_on_sim_dist}). \end{enumerate}
+We identified two main ``dead zones" in the DHO parameter space that are hosts of bad DHO fits, these are MAP fits that are catastrophic failures potentially as a result of insufficient temporal sampling or large photometric uncertainty.
+DHO fits that end up in those regions, as listed below, were flagged as bad and removed from our sample: \begin{enumerate} \item DHO fits corresponding to timescales (see Section~\ref{subsec:dho}) that are either longer than the span of the light curve (\maxdt)\footnote{\editone{This cut will bias the distribution of \taudecorr, which has a median of 1000 days in the observed-frame---comparable to the baseline of our light curves.
+However, we stress that such a cut is needed since an intrinsic decorrelation timescale longer than the light curve span can not be constrained.
+See \citet{kozlowski2017a, kozlowski2021} for close examinations of this effect on the DRW model.}} or shorter than one half the minimum separation between any two observations (\mindt). \item DHO fits with log($\xi$) -- log($\omega_{0}$) $>$ 1; for those objects, the daily observing cadence exhibits a stronger signal than the intrinsic timescales (see Figure~\ref{fig:fits_on_sim_dist}). \end{enumerate}

-Lastly, we used an isolation forest (an outlier detection algorithm) \citep{liu2008} to further identify and remove bad fits.
+\editone{The first cut above alone removed $\approx$70\% of the objects from our initial sample in every photometric band.
+Independently from the first cut, the second cut alone removed $\approx$55\% of all objects in $u$ and $z$, and $\approx$20\% of all objects in $gri$.
+After these two cuts, we were left with 2997, 4570, 3530, 2999, 1180 DHO fits in $ugriz$ bands, respectively.} Next, we used an isolation forest (an outlier detection algorithm) \citep{liu2008} to further identify and remove bad fits.
 An isolation forest takes a data set and splits it randomly until no more split can be made.
 If anomalies/outliers are rare and different from the main population, it would take longer (more splits) to isolate a ``regular" data point than an outlier.
-Therefore, those that are first isolated are identified as outliers by an isolation forest.
-After running isolation forest on our DHO fits in each band, our final sample contains 2847, 4341, 3353, 2849, 1121 good DHO fits in $u, g, r, i, z$ bands, respectively.
+Therefore, those that are first isolated are identified as outliers by an isolation forest. \editone{Running an isolation forest on the current sample of DHO fits in each band separately removed an additional 5\% of objects,} our final sample contains 2847, 4341, 3353, 2849, 1121 good DHO fits in $u, g, r, i, z$ bands, respectively.